 You can't update a listing to restrict data egress.
 You can only restrict data egress on a new listing.

 Linked datasets created before July 25, 2023 are not backfilled by the subscription resource.
 Only subscriptions created after July 25, 2023 work with the API methods.

 If you are a publisher, the following BigQuery interoperability limitations apply:

 Subscribers can't query views within linked datasets that reference data from other projects.
 You must create authorized views to grant subscribers access to the view data without giving them access to the underlying source data.

-The query plan reveals the shared view query, including project IDs, and other datasets involved in authorized views.
-Never include anything such as encryption keys that you consider sensitive in the shared view query.
+The query plan reveals the shared view query and the routine query, including project IDs, and other datasets involved in authorized views.
+Never include anything such as encryption keys that you consider sensitive in the shared view or routine query.